FabseGP/fabsemanga/README.md

 Features of Fabsemanga include:
 * Latest tab, store up to 5 sources where you can easily view the latest manga by viewing the tab
 * Automatic webtoon detection, allowing the reader to switch to webtoon mode automatically when viewing one
-* Manga recommendations, uses MAL and Anilist, as well as Neko Similar Manga for Mangadex manga(Thanks to Az, She11Shocked, Carlos, and Goldbattle)
+* Manga recommendations, uses MAL and Anilist, as well as Neko Similar Manga for Mangadex manga
 * Lewd filter, hide the lewd manga in your library when you want to
 * Tracking filter, filter your tracked manga so you can see them or see non-tracked manga, made by She11Shocked
 * Search tracking status in library, made by She11Shocked